Private Wolf Watching and Winter Wildlife

 Description

-Late afternoon we will walk the boardwalks of Mammoth Hot Springs.
-The Geysers, Hot Springs, and other geo-thermal was so overwhelming and fascinating to early park explorers that it was the reason Yellowstone National Park was created in 1872.
-Yellowstone has by far the worlds largest collections of geysers, hot springs, and mud pots.
+Late afternoon after we have satisfies our wildlife viewing bucket list we will walk the boardwalks of Mammoth Hot Springs.
+The Geysers, Hot Springs, and other geo-thermal was so overwhelming and fascinating to early park explorers that it was the reason Yellowstone National Park was created in 1872 and became the worlds first National Park!
+Yellowstone has by far the worlds largest collections of geysers and hot springs.
 This walk will give use a taste of the exceptional geothermal activity that exists deeper in the parks interior.

 Highlights

-• Travel to the best place in the park to view Wolves, Bears, Moose, Bison, Big Horn Sheep, and Elk
+• Travel to the best place in the park to view Wolves, Moose, bison, and other species

-• Includes a picnic Lunch from a local bakery, snacks, drinks, and waters
+• Includes a picnic Lunch from a local bakery, coffee, tea, hot chocolate, snacks, drinks, and waters

 • Several hidden gem off the beaten path hikes (weather permitting)